MetOffice/CSET/docs/source/getting-started/index.rst

 This section contains tutorials suitable for getting started with CSET.
 By following them you should learn the basics of using CSET.
-There are two ways to run CSET: Via a cylc workflow, or as a command line program.
+There are two ways to run CSET: via a cylc workflow, or as a command line program.

 The cylc workflow allows large scale processing of multiple models, case-studies, and variables.
 It is more complex to set up, requiring a cylc